 - Raw material (drugs, sutures, dressings, chemicals etc.)

 - Human resource (care providers)

 As part of governance, the organization need to promote and ensure that all aspects of service delivery conform to accepted standards.
 Some of the standards regarding the physical facility can be at the discretion of the organization but those relating to safety and effectiveness are governed by strict laws.
-Utilities electricity, gas, water and steam must conform to exacting standards.
-Only machines approved by relevant authorities (e.g. Food and Drug Authority) should be used throughout the facility.
+Utilities such as electricity, gas, water and steam must conform to exacting standards.
+Only machines approved by relevant authorities (e.g., Food and Drug Authority) should be used throughout the facility.
 They should be properly maintained so that they are functional and safe when used.
 All raw material especially drugs need to be procured from reliable sources and properly stored.

-The health care facility need to ensure that all care providers employed have the necessary knowledge, skills and attitude to perform duties assigned to them.
+The health care facility must ensure that all care providers employed have the necessary knowledge, skills and attitude to perform duties assigned to them.
 The body in charge of clinical governance need to advice the CEO regarding the recognition of qualifications, verification of credentials and assessment of competence of clinical staff.
 It is also important to ensure that adequate numbers of relevant staff are available whenever a certain service is delivered.
 New staff must undergo proper orientation before being put on duty.

-A substantial portion of the activities of the delivery of care are conducted using similar processes, technology and materials are used throughout the organization.
+A substantial portion of the activities of the delivery of care must be conducted using similar processes, technology and materials throughout the organization.
 It is imperative that the most effective, efficient and safe way is determined and followed.
 This applies to all types of processes including technical, communications, cognitive processes, administrative and data management processes.
 Clinical governance has an important role to play in standardizing how the process is to be carried out, by whom, when, at what speed and the specifications of its output.